MyGet/MyGetDocs/Docs.Site/Docs/Walkthrough/Getting-Started-with-NuGet.markdown

 		nuget setapikey [apikey] -source [url] -configFile [configFilePath] nuget sources update -name [name] -source [url] -user [username] -pass [pwd] -configFile [path]

-	c. **Option C: Store credentials in specific nuget.config (transferable)**
+	c. **Option C: Store credentials in specific `nuget.config` (transferable)**

-	Don't bother putting the above nuget.config files into source control as they'll only work on the machine and the account that created the configs.
+	The above `nuget.config` files will only work on the machine and the account that created the configs, as its contents are encrypted with a machine-specific and user-specific key.

-	To be able to share credentials, use the -StorePasswordInClearText option.
+	If you want to share the `nuget.config` file in source control and be able to share credentials, use the `-StorePasswordInClearText` option.

 	Register credentials for new package source: